-Face to face interviews can be very varied; it could be a generic question-answer format or you may be asked to do a presentation, role play, competency tests, group activities or written exercises.
+A face to face interview can be very varied; it could be a generic question-answer format or you may be asked to do a presentation, role play, competency tests, group activities or written exercises.
 Whatever the format, here are 10 tips to help you overcome your nerves and make the most of the experience.

 1. Plan your journey

-Make sure you know where the interview is, how you are going to get there, where you may need to park or the nearest train/bus station, and what time you therefore need to leave in the morning.
+Ensure you know where the interview is, how you are going to get there, where you may need to park or the nearest train/bus station, and what time you need to leave in the morning.

 2. Arrive early

-Make sure you plan enough time to get there door to door, allowing for any traffic or possible delays.
+Plan enough time to get there, door to door, allowing for any traffic or possible delays.
 Arrive early if you can; there’s nothing worse than running late and feeling flustered with no time to prepare yourself.
 Arriving early also gives the interviewer the impression you have good time management skills.

 3. Find out the interview format

-Make sure you are aware of the format for the day.
+Be aware of the format for the day.
 If the company hasn’t specified, don’t be afraid to ask!
 This will show initiative and that you are keen to prepare for the interview.
-Is it a competency based interview or just an informal chat?
+Is it a competency-based interview or just an informal chat?
 This will alter the style and types of answers you will be expected to prepare for.

 5. Do your research